crismali/magic_lamp/README.md

 ```js
 //= require magic_lamp
 ```
-at the top of your `spec_helper.js` (assuming you're using [Teaspoon](https://github.com/modeset/teaspoon) or another JavaScript spec runner for Rails that allows for the use of Sprockets directives).
+at the top of your `spec_helper.js` (assuming you're using [Teaspoon](https://github.com/modeset/teaspoon) or another JavaScript spec runner for Rails that allows the use of Sprockets directives).

+(I highly recommend that you use [Teaspoon](https://github.com/modeset/teaspoon) as your JavaScript spec runner.)

 Now you've got the basic setup.

 In case you need it, [here's an example app](https://github.com/crismali/magic_lamp/tree/master/example).

-Note: I highly recommend that you use [Teaspoon](https://github.com/modeset/teaspoon) as your JavaScript spec runner.

 ### With Database Cleaner